Janet Mielke Schwartz: Biography

 Her forensic work officially began in 1992 when Joseph L. Alioto Sr., former mayor of San Francisco, retained her services regarding an economic crime investigation and an anti-trust lawsuit against a non-profit hospital located in northeast Ohio.
+The work included analysis of organizational and individual behavior in relation to economic and legal issues.

 Schwartz has also authored publications, including the Psychological Profile of a Spy and Overcoming Resistance on the Local Level.